 Following a consultation on population estimates by marital status in summer 2014, changes were made to the methodology used to produce the estimates for England and Wales for the years 2002 onwards.
 The method now uses the marital status distribution from the Labour Force Survey (LFS) and applies this to published population estimates (by five-year age group and sex) for England and Wales.
-Annex B in the consultation response document provides more information on the methodology.
+Annex B in the consultation response document (DOC, 320KB) provides more information on the methodology.

 Population estimates by marital status for the years 2002 to 2010 were subsequently revised and published in July 2015 alongside new population estimates by marital status for the years 2011 to 2014.
 Because of the change in the methodology, revised divorce rates for England and Wales for 2002 to 2012 were published in November 2015.
 The differences resulting from the change in methodology are explained in the bulletin, Population estimates by marital status and living arrangements, England and Wales: 2002 to 2014 and within the associated tables.

 Population estimates by marital status for the years 2012 to 2017 were further revised in September 2019 following the re-weighting of the LFS in 2018.
-The changes to the estimates for these years were minimal.
-In the 2016 data year, there was only one large revision of 32.5% for those who were civil partnered and aged 75 to 79 years (all persons) in England and Wales.

-The population estimates used are the most up to date when rates are published and are detailed alongside the published tables.
+The population estimates used are the most up-to-date when rates are published and are detailed alongside the published tables.
 The Population estimates by marital status and living arrangements Quality and Methodology Information (QMI) report provides more detail on the methodology.
 Any revisions to divorce rates resulting from revisions to the population estimates by marital status are detailed in the footnotes on affected tables.Nôl i'r tabl cynnwys

 We are unable to produce divorce statistics by area of residence because the divorce data provided to us by the courts do not contain information on the area of residence of the parties.